nicholasjovanka/webdevfrontend/README.md

  All website is design is manually made with some exception as using the styling that comes with angular material indigo pink theme

 ## Backend:
-   Backend for the project is located here https://github.com/nicholasjovanka/laravelfinalproject
+   Backend for the project is located here https://github.com/nicholasjovanka/laravelfinalproject.
+This project implements the resful api from the backend to the frontend